 One-System Wraparound Care: Participating entities will work together to create one system that provides wrap-around care coordination for participants by building a Care Coordination platform and CCT that will consolidate care under one wraparound system that incorporates all elements of care, including those affecting the social determinants of health.
-The WPC project incorporates key elements of a highly- functioning wrap-around model, including community partnerships, individualized care planning, access to needed supports and subject matter experts, a collaborative process, fiscal policies and sustainability, and accountability.34
+The Outreach Care Pods sites will also facilitate wraparound care for homeless participants by integrating WPC services directly in the field during community events.
+The WPC project incorporates key elements of a highly-functioning wrap-around model, including community partnerships, individualized care planning, access to needed supports and subject matter experts, a collaborative process, fiscal policies and sustainability, and accountability.